Swedz/Draconic-Industrialization/README.md

 ## License

-This template is available under the CoFH "Don't Be a Jerk" License.
+Draconic Industrialization is available under the CoFH "Don't Be a Jerk" License.